-Financial scams are on the rise in the UK, with cases of bank fraud increasing by two thirds in the last six months of 2020*.
+Financial scams are still prolific in the UK, with UKFinance* reporting that over £1.2 billion was stolen by criminals through authorised and unauthorised fraud in 2022, equivalent to over £2,300 every minute.
 A new scam, which was recently reported by BBC Morning Live, sees criminals promoting popular savings accounts such as fixed rate bonds and ISAs on fake, or cloned, websites in order to steal money and sensitive information from would-be savers.
 We look at what the scam is, and how you can limit your chances of becoming a victim of this crime.

 What does the fixed rate bond scam look like?